strigo/strigo-rest-docs/content/enrollments.md

 ### Usage

-Enroll a student to an on-demand course.
+Enroll a learner to an on-demand course.

 `POST "/ondemand/:course_id/enrollments"`